 - 1. TOTAL PAGES SCHEDULE F1: After you have completed Schedule F1, count the total number of pages.
 Each side of a two-sided form counts as one page. - 2.
-FILER NAME: Enter your full name. - 3.
-FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
-DATE: Enter the date the expenditure payment was made.
+FILER NAME: Enter the committee's full name. - 3.
+FILER ID: See the instructions for Cover Sheet, page 1, section 1. - 4.
+DATE: Enter the date the expenditure was made.
 Remember: expenditure obligations your committee incurred in this reporting period but have not yet paid are entered on Schedule F2.
-Expenditures made by credit card are entered on Schedule F4.

-5. PAYEE NAME: Enter the full name of the person to whom the expenditure was made.
+Expenditures made by credit card are entered on Schedule F4. - 5.
+PAYEE NAME: Enter the full name of the person to whom the expenditure was made.

-Note: If you make an expenditure for goods or services to benefit a candidate, officeholder, or other committee, enter the name of the vendor who sold you the goods or services.
-Do not enter the name of the person for whose benefit you made the expenditure.
-Include that information under section 8, "Purpose of Expenditure."
+Note: If you make an expenditure for goods or services to benefit a candidate, officeholder, or other committee, enter the name of the vendor who sold the goods or services to the committee.
+Do not enter the name of the person for whose benefit the committee made the expenditure.
+Include that information under Section 8, "Purpose of Expenditure."